NEW

 Two methods to request randomness

-Chainlink VRF v2 offers two methods for requesting randomness:
+Similarly to VRF v2, VRF v2.5 will offer two methods for requesting randomness:

-• Subscription: Create a subscription account and fund its balance with LINK tokens.
-Users can then connect multiple consuming contracts to the subscription account.
+• Subscription: Create a subscription account and fund its balance with either native tokens or LINK.
+You can then connect multiple consuming contracts to the subscription account.
 When the consuming contracts request randomness, the transaction costs are calculated after the randomness requests are fulfilled and the subscription balance is deducted accordingly.
 This method allows you to fund requests for multiple consumer contracts from a single subscription.

-• Direct funding: Consuming contracts directly pay with LINK when they request random values.
-You must directly fund your consumer contracts and ensure that there are enough LINK tokens to pay for randomness requests.
+• Direct funding: Consuming contracts directly pay with either native tokens or LINK when they request random values.
+You must directly fund your consumer contracts and ensure that there are enough funds to pay for randomness requests.

 Choosing the correct method